Can U Be: Background and leaks

 In November 2023, American streamer Adin Ross claimed to have purchased the full song for $200,000, before realizing he was scammed and it was a product of artificial intelligence; Scott's bridge was re-recorded by an unknown third party using AI deepfake software.
 In May 2024, Ross claimed that West himself had given him the full version of the song.
 He subsequently previewed a higher quality version of the track, which included new lyrics not present in other versions.
 On May 26, 2024, a crowdfunding campaign (referred to as "group buys" in music circles) was started on the online messaging platform Discord in order to purchase the song from a music leaker for $25,000.
 The goal was reached the same day, and "Can U Be" was heard in full for the first time, alongside over 100 unreleased songs by other artists.
-The full leak came with the song's stems, allowing anyone to make their own custom version by rearranging its elements.
+The full leak came with the song's stems, allowing anyone to make their own custom version by rearranging or reworking its elements.